the-lonely-bit/taproot-based_discreet_log_contracts/README.md

 SOFTWARE.
 ```

 The protocol is based on well-established Bitcoin primitives (Taproot, Schnorr signatures, CLTV timelocks) and does not rely on any proprietary or patented technology.
-Chain logos in this document are used for identification; see each project’s terms for logo usage (Bitcoin, Litecoin, Fractal Bitcoin, Bellscoin/Nintondo).
+Chain logos in this document are used for identification; see each project's terms for logo usage (Bitcoin, Litecoin, Fractal Bitcoin, Bellscoin/Nintondo).

 ---

 <p align="center">
-  <sub>Built in Solitude ·</sub>
+  <sub>Protocol v2 · Real BIP-340 adaptor signatures · NUMS-unspendable Taproot · Built in Solitude</sub>
 </p>